richy0101/SimCity/README.md

 SimCity201 Project Repository for CS 201 students

+How TO play:
+ *Run Program
+ *Observe hardcoded persons who have a preset beginning scenario *Use Create a Person to create people to interact with the city.
+ *Read below for limitations and known bugs.

 Running Normative Scenario
  * Create a person works.
+Select None for occupation to create an unemployed person to see how he interacts
  * Can only instantiate people who take the bus as their transportation method.
  * Initial funds sets their starting money.
  * Aggressiveness sets their personality for how long they work and sleep.
  * When selecting occupation, market 2 seller does not work.
- * Market Role is hardcoded.
-Do not assign person as Market Role job.
+ * Market Role1 and 2 have already set up person as its job.
+Do not reassign them in Create a person.
  * Only one restaurant.
  * Multiple people live in homes.
  * All guis for restaurants (other than functional Ryan Stack's designated restaurant) is using market GUI.